-Arapahoe/Douglas Works! partners with Arapahoe Community College and the Community College of Aurora through the Workforce Development Board, but also on projects such as the Virtual Work Readiness Program developed with Arapahoe Community College, and the Business Boost training program being developed with Arapahoe/Douglas Works!, the Small Business Development Center and the Community College of Aurora.
+Arapahoe/Douglas Works! partners with Arapahoe Community College and the Community College of Aurora through the Workforce Development Board, but also on projects such as the Virtual Work Readiness Program developed with Arapahoe Community College and the Business Boost training program developed by partnership of Arapahoe/Douglas Works!, the Small Business Development Center and the Community College of Aurora as an education resource to small and micro businesses.